ansys/pyansys-dev-guide/doc/source/coding-style/pep8.rst

 Packages and modules
 ~~~~~~~~~~~~~~~~~~~~

-Use a short, lowercase word or words for module names.
+Use a short, lowercase word, or words for module names.
 Separate words
 with underscores to improve readability.
 For example, use ``module.py``
 or ``my_module.py``.

-For a package name, use a short, lowercase word or words.
+For a package name, use a short, lowercase word, or words.
 Avoid
 underscores as these must be represented as dashes when installing
 from PyPI.